Blog /Comparison

-Digital Punch Card vs QR Loyalty Game: Which Gets More Repeat Visits?
+Digital Punch Card vs QR Loyalty Game -- 12 Metrics Compared

 A head-to-head comparison with real data.
 One is predictable and familiar.
 The other is exciting and unfamiliar.
-Here's which one wins.
+Here is which one wins.

 The digital punch card is the safe choice.
 The gamified QR is the smart choice.
 But “smart” depends on your restaurant.